sugarjig/sugarjig.github.io/_drafts/clean-architecture.md

 Developers often think that they can rebuild from scratch, but better.
 But the same overconfidence that drove the first poor design will only create the same messes.

 Programs that work perfectly but are too expensive to change will become useless once the requirements change.
-Programs that are easy to change will keep up with the requirements.
+Programs that are easy to change can keep up with the requirements.

 Business managers may say that they want current functionality over future ease of change, but they will not be happy if the developers allow the system to become too expensive to change.
 Developers are hired to maintain a good architecture.
 It is their responsibility to assert its importance.
 It is always a struggle, but developers are stakeholders and therefore have an interest in the software's success.

 ## Programming Paradigms

+A few paradigms have been introduced throughout the history of programming.
 Each paradigm takes capabilities away from the programmer.

 ### Structured Programming

 > Structure programming imposes discipline on direct transfer of control.

 Structured programming introduced functional decomposition, allowing programmers to break problems down into smaller and smaller problems.
+It removes the ability to use `goto` statements.

 ### Object-Oriented Programming